 Before we list a site, my team always explores:

-Some of the largest deals I’ve closed involved assembling up to 14 separate parcels.
-That didn’t happen overnight—but it did unlock extraordinary value.
+Some of the largest transactions I’ve closed involved assembling up to 14 separate parcels.
+While these opportunities don’t happen overnight, they can unlock extraordinary long-term value for sellers.

-The BKREA Policy & Zoning SWAT Team consists of policy and zoning professionals that can provide granular insights relative to maximizing development site potential.
+The BKREA Policy & Zoning SWAT Team is made up of policy and zoning professionals who provide granular insights on maximizing a development site’s full potential.
+With their expertise, sellers gain a competitive edge in creating a property that attracts top-tier buyers.

 This is where most sellers leave money on the table.